 Prohibition has been unequally enforced.
 A 2013 report by the American Civil Liberties Union found that, in 2010, African Americans in Vermont were 4.4 times more likely be arrested on marijuana charges than whites, despite the fact that blacks and whites reported using marijuana at nearly identical rates.
 This disparity was greater than the national marijuana arrest rate, which was 3.7 times greater for African Americans than it was for whites.

 Prohibition makes control impossible.
 Marijuana is often referred to under our current policies as a “controlled drug,” but nothing could be further from the truth.
 According to a report prepared by the Rand Corporation for Vermont, about 80,000 Vermonters use marijuana each month.
-Of these, only a tiny fraction (2,400 as of January 2016) has state-legal access and protection under Vermont’s narrow, restrictive medical marijuana law.
+Of these, only a small fraction (4,400 as of October 2017) has state-legal access and protection under Vermont’s medical marijuana law.